OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 From Android 7.0 (API level 24) onwards, the network security configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.

 In order to implement the network security configuration for an app, you would need to create a new xml resource file with the name `network_security_config.xml`.
-This is explained in detail in one of the [Google Android Codelabs](https://codelabs.developers.google.com/codelabs/android-network-security-config/#3 "Basic Network Security Configuration").
+This is explained in detail in the [Android network security configuration training](https://developer.android.com/training/articles/security-config "Android network security configuration training").

 After the creation, the apps must also include an entry in the manifest file to point to the new network security configuration file.